internalregister/internalregister.github.io/_posts/2019-09-29-Console-Video.markdown

 The VPU with the Sync signal, the color information (in RGB) and the help of a resistor DAC is able to generate an RGB PAL signal.

+Here is diagram of the resistor DAC to convert the 8-bit color information into 3 analog signals:

 ![DAC](/assets/videoDAC.png)

 However I really wanted to also have a composite signal for TVs without RGB input.